-Example 1: Amy is eligible for MAPP with a premium.
-She misses her April MAPP premium payment and an RRP is imposed for May, June, and July.
-In May, she applies for and is granted a temporary MAPP premium waiver for April 1 through August 31.
+Amy is eligible for MAPP with a premium.
+She misses her April MAPP premium payment and an Example imposed for May, June, and July.
+In May, she applies for and is granted a temporary MAPP premium 1: waiver for April 1 through August 31.
+The RRP is lifted and Amy is eligible for MAPP with n waiver for April 1 through August 31.
 The RRP is lifted and Amy is eligible for MAPP with no premium effective April 1.
 She will be required to pay premiums again starting in September.

-Example 2: Lynn is eligible for MAPP with a premium.
-She misses her June premium payment and is placed in an RRP on July 1.
-Lynn pays for June and July's premiums on July 30 to end her RRP and become eligible for MAPP.
+Lynn is eligible for MAPP with a premium.
+She misses her June premium payment and is placed i Example RRP on July 1.
+Lynn pays for June and July's premiums on July 30 to end her RRP and become eligible 2: for MAPP.
 Her August premium is not due until August 10, so she is not required to pay that amount in order to end the RRP.

-Example 3: John is eligible for MAPP with a premium.
-He misses his January MAPP premium payment and an RRP is imposed for February, March, and April.
-In March, his employer decreases his work hours and John's gross income is now under 100 percent of the FPL, making him eligible without a premium starting March 1.
+Example 3: gross income is now under 100 percent of the FPL, making him eligible without a premium starting March 1.
 He pays the January and February premium arrears and regains MAPP eligibility effective January 1.
 If John did not pay the January and February premiums, he would open as of March 1.